 Nazmiye Oral

-is a writer, actress and playwright.
-She made her debut in 2011 with the novel Zehra about a Turkish girl who is disowned because she is different.
-In all her work she poses one central question: how to relate to those with different opinions without denying yourself?
-As an actress Nazmiye Oral played in Oesters van Nam Kee, Combat, Hertenkamp and Baantjer.
-Furthermore she toured the Netherlands, Belgium and America with Gesluierde Monologen (Veiled Monologues).
-One of the monologues about a wife who has lost contact with her husband she wrote herself.
-In 2010 Retour Hollands Spoor had its première, her second play for the Nationale Toneel which she wrote with Gerard-Jan Rijnders.
-She was a guest in TV interview programme Zomergasten (Summer Guests) in 2020.
+is a writer, actress and theatre artist.
+Her 2011 debut novel Zehra features a Turkish girl who is disowned because she is different.
+All her work poses one central question: how does one relate to those with different opinions without denying oneself?
+As an actress, Nazmiye Oral performed in Oesters van Nam Kee, Combat, Hertenkamp and Baantjer.
+She also toured the Netherlands, Belgium and US with Gesluierde Monologen (Veiled Monologues).
+She wrote one of these monologues, about a wife who loses contact with her husband.
+In 2010 Retour Hollands Spoor premiered, her second play for the Nationale Theatre, which she wrote with Gerardjan Rijnders.
+In 2020, she was a featured guest in prominent Dutch TV interview program Zomergasten (Summer Guests).

 (WN 2021)Archive available for: Nazmiye Oral